rlworkgroup/garage/docs/user/docker_dev.md

 garage repository to the `data` folder in the garage container, so any experiment results ran in the container will be saved in the `data` folder inside your cloned repository.
-The Makefile uses the same username and uid as your current local account to create the default user in the docker images.
+The Makefile uses the same username and uid as your current local account to create the default user in the Docker images.
-This keeps things simple by allowing the docker user to write to the data directory without giving explicit permission.
+This keeps things simple by allowing the Docker user to write to the data directory without giving explicit permission.

-By default, docker generates random names for containers.
+By default, Docker generates random names for containers.
 If you want to specify a name for the container, you can do so with the variable `CONTAINER_NAME`.
 As a side effect, this will output the results in `data/$CONTAINER_NAME` directory instead of the `data` directory.